15 best bars in beautiful Venice, Italy

-If you’re visiting one of Italy’s most famous cities, you can expect to spend a lot of time in the traffic-free centre on foot.
-Finding the perfect pick among the best bars in Venice is therefore a must for many a weary traveller, who wishes to relax with a refreshing drink at the end of an exciting but tiring day.
+If you’re visiting one of Italy’s most famous cities, I know you’ll be spending a lot of time in the traffic-free centre on foot.
+I therefore think that finding the perfect pick among the best bars in Venice is a must for many a weary traveller, who wishes to relax with a refreshing drink at the end of an exciting but tiring day.

-Whether you want to drink in sweeping canal views as you sip, taste an expertly mixed cocktail or mingle with the locals in one of the city’s finest yet most affordable establishments, this list comprises 15 of the best bars to visit in Venice.
+Whether you want to drink in sweeping canal views as you sip, taste an expertly mixed cocktail or mingle with the locals in one of the city’s finest yet most affordable establishments, I’ve got 15 of the best bars in Venice for you to add to your itinerary.

 1. Bar Longhi